CEED/libCEED/README.md

 The `/cpu/self/avx/*` backends rely upon AVX instructions to provide vectorized CPU performance.

-The `/cpu/self/sve/*` backends use vector-length-agnostic Arm SVE instructions for tensor contractions, delegating other operations to the corresponding `/cpu/self/opt/*` backend.
+The `/cpu/self/sve/*` backends use vector-length-agnostic ARM SVE instructions for tensor contractions, delegating other operations to the corresponding `/cpu/self/opt/*` backend.
 They are built when the active compiler target supports SVE, and the resulting library must run on an SVE-capable target.

-The `/cpu/self/sme/*` backends use vector-length-agnostic Arm Scalable Matrix Extension (SME) outer-product instructions for tensor contractions in single or double precision, delegating other operations to the corresponding `/cpu/self/opt/*` backend.
+The `/cpu/self/sme/*` backends use vector-length-agnostic ARM Scalable Matrix Extension (SME) outer-product instructions for tensor contractions in single or double precision, delegating other operations to the corresponding `/cpu/self/opt/*` backend.
 Selecting `/cpu/self/sme` uses the blocked backend.

 These backends are built when the configured compiler and target can compile the required SME intrinsics and streaming/ZA attributes and link the SME ABI support routines for the selected precision.
 Double precision additionally requires SME-F64F64 support.
 Use `make info` to check `SME_STATUS`.
 Execution requires a processor with the corresponding SME features and operating system support for SME state.